 From 2010 to 2012, Evan served the fraternity as National Chapter Field Representative.
 In this capacity he acted as a consultant for active chapters and colonies with focuses in leadership development, conflict resolution, risk management, and membership education.
 In addition to campus visits, Evan represented the fraternity at national conferences including the Durward W. Owen Risk Management College, The Midwest Band & Orchestra Clinic, and the Texas Music Educators Association Convention.
 He was appointed Southeast District Governor in 2012, and as a member of the Curriculum Development Committee in 2013.
 Professionally, Evan is the Band Director at Chestnut Oaks Middle School in Sumter, South Carolina.
 Professional affiliations include the National Band Association, the National Association for Music Education, South Carolina Band Directors Association, and South Carolina Music Educators Association.
 Evan is a Life Member of Kappa Kappa Psi and the University of South Carolina Alumni Association, and he is an honorary member of Tau Beta Sigma.

-Evan served as the National Vice President of Membership for the 2015-2017 biennium, and served as the National President for the 2017-2019 biennium.
-Evan currently serves as the National President as of the 2017 National Conference.
+Evan served as the National Vice President of Colonization & Membership for the 2015-2017 biennium, and served as the National President for the 2017-2019 biennium.
+Evan currently serves as the National President as of the 2017 National Convention.

 Address: Kappa Kappa Psi USC School of Music 813 Assembly Street Columbia, SC 29201